-Weight Туре Date

-30% Homework 5 Assignments

-20% NCAV4 V1/2 reports Thursday, 27 October

-20% Oral Presentation Final Project 6/8 December

-30% Written Final Project Monday, December 19
+Weight Туре Date 50% Homework 5 Assignments 20% Oral Presentation Final Project 3/5 December 30% Written Final Project Tuesday, December 17

 DATA ANALYSIS COMPONENT: As noted above, programming is not a prerequisite for the course.
 However, the class will be very data intensive and if you are unfamiliar with large data files and visualization software, be prepared to invest the time to learn these resources quickly.
 Data visualization software is needed for this analysis, and the course will be taught using Python.
-The use of other software for the course (e.g., Matlab, IDL, NCL, R) is acceptable but will not be supported by the instructor.
+The use of other software for the course (e.g., Matlab, IDL, R) is acceptable but will not be supported by the instructor.

-ASSIGNMENTS: There will be four types of assignments in the class.
+ASSIGNMENTS: There will be three types of assignments in the class.

 - 1. CLASS READINGS: Readings for specific lectures are noted on the course syllabus.
 Please read prior to the lecture and be prepared to ask questions in class. - 2.
-NCA4 V1/V2 PRESENTATIONS (20% of grade): Because I will not be able to cover the entire NCA in the class, you may be interested in a specific section of the NCA.
-Please select a section of the NCA4 V1 (excepting Ch.
-3 & 4) or the more topic-specific V2 that you would like to present to the class in a 10-minute summary.
-Volume 2 sections are organized by sector (e.g., water, energy, forests, agriculture, human health, etc.) or by region (Northeast, Southeast, Alaska, etc.).
-Each student will present one section in class on Thursday, October 27. - 3.
-LAB HOMEWORK (30% of grade): There will be about five lab assignments based on data visualization and analysis.
-Lab homework is designed to develop the skills you need to develop the analysis for the final project. - 4.
-FINAL PROJECT (50% of grade): The objective of the final project is to allow you to apply your knowledge from the course to develop a hypothesis-driven project.
-Hopefully, this project will be relevant to your interests, either for a Ph.D. dissertation or other applications.
+LAB HOMEWORK (50% of grade): There will be about five lab assignments based on data visualization and analysis.
+Lab homework is designed to develop the skills you need to develop the analysis for the final project.

+3. FINAL PROJECT (50% of grade): The objective of the final project is to allow you to apply your knowledge from the course to develop a hypothesis-driven project.
+Hopefully, this project will be relevant to your interests, either for a Ph.D. dissertation, the Rackham Reparative Justice group, or other applications.
 The final project will include an oral presentation (approximately 15 minutes; 20% of the grade) and a written report in journal format (30% of the grade).
 Rubrics for the final project and project expectations will be discussed in class.
 Ungraded intermediate steps to the final project (abstract, figure outline) are posted on the syllabus to help you stay on track for project completion.